JohnZiangas/Simulating-LEO-Satellite-Tracking-with-Ground-Station-Antenna-Dynamics-and-PID-Control-in-MATLAB/README.md

 The repository includes the main MATLAB code, which simulates the motion of a LEO satellite for 25 minutes as it passes above a ground station.
 Additionally, the ***"PID Controllers"*** folder contains the MATLAB codes for modeling a simple PID controller to track the satellite's azimuth and elevation.
 The files ***"Azimuth_Values.mat"*** and ***"Elevation_Values.mat"*** provide the azimuth and elevation data of the satellite when it is within the antenna's local horizon.
 These values are manually extracted from the ***"LEO_Satellite_Orbit_Simulation.mlx"*** file and can be used in conjunction with the ***"Azimuth_Calc.m"*** and ***"Elevation_Calc.m"*** files.

-The PDF document provides an explanation of the fundamentals of orbital mechanics, antenna dynamics and PID control, offering valueable insights into the core principles of satellite tracking and communication.
 I highly recommend exploring the following material if you wish to deepen your understanding of satellite orbits and communication systems.

 1) https://orbitalmechanics.info/
 2) https://youtube.com/playlist?list=PLbPW06RB5w6m_xizacLr6dMXP58IHq23D&si=4i3OxbtAztL6RIHD